boldbi/boldbi-docker/README.md

 ### Persisting application data

-You can store the application data in your host machine to make the Bold BI container a stateful application.
+Store the application data in your host machine to make the Bold BI container a stateful application.
 Bold BI application will read and write the data in your host machine.

 Replace the `<host_path_for_appdata_files>` value with a directory path from your host machine in the advanced docker run command.